Job-Guardian/CC-team/README.md

         firebase deploy

 - It will take a while for the deployment process to complete.
 - Go to your firebase console, click on functions and you can see your API with a base url that has the /app suffix.
-This base url that you can use for your API.
+This base url that you can use for your API and use the endpoint that you have created before.